oceanprotocol/docs/content/concepts/did-ddo.md

 ```

 where:

-  - name  = defines the parameter name
+  - name  = defines the parameter name (this is sent as HTTP param or key towards algo)
   - type  = defines the form type  (text, number, select, boolean)
   - label = defines the label which is displayed
   - required = if this field is mandatory to have a user input.